AI Technology Consulting

 LLM-Audit

-We develop and provide LLM-Audit, an LLM security assessment product.
-Leveraging the expertise gained from developing this product, we support strengthening your LLM system's security.
+We develop and provide LLM-Audit, an LLM security diagnostic product.
+Drawing on the expertise gained from building it, we help strengthen the security of your LLM systems.

 - Direct injection